rspamd/rspamd/doc/markdown/workers/index.md

 bind_socket = "*v6:11333"; # any ipv6 address
 ~~~

-Moreover, you can specify systemd sockets if rspamd is invoked by systemd:
+Moreover, you can specify systemd sockets if Rspamd is invoked by systemd:

 ~~~ucl
 bind_socket = "systemd:1"; # the first socket passed by systemd throught environment